Music Production BA (Hons)

 Other subjects will be considered if you can demonstrate your ability to create music, either as an electronic musician, or by playing a musical instrument (such as vocals, guitar, keyboard, bass, drums, percussion or brass), either in a band or as a solo artist.

-No formal grade or professional qualification in playing a musical instrument is required but, in the absence of a Music-related subject to contribute towards the UCAS Tariff points, you will need to supply evidence in the form of video and/or audio recordings of songs and music being created and performed.
-Recordings should be uploaded to SoundCloud and/or YouTube and the links to them put in your UCAS Personal Statement.
+No formal grade or professional qualification in playing a musical instrument is required but, in the absence of a Music-related subject to contribute towards the UCAS Tariff points, you will need to supply evidence in the form of video and/or audio recordings of songs and music created and performed.
+Recordings should be uploaded to SoundCloud and/or YouTube and the links to them put in your UCAS personal statement.
 In some circumstances, we may also invite you to attend an audition workshop.

 |BTEC Extended Diploma (or combination of BTEC QCF qualifications)||Distinction, Merit, Merit (DMM).|

 |T Level||Overall grade of Merit.|

 |International Baccalaureate (IB)||We are happy to accept IB qualifications which achieve the required number of UCAS Tariff points.
 Subject-specific requirements at Higher Level (HL) Grade 5 may apply.|